• Art magazine

 Basics & characteristics of Scandinavian residential design

-• Simplicity - interior design and interior design in Scandinavian style is known for your simple and clear aesthetics.
-This way of thinking and this lifestyle enable people in the household to lead an unencumbered life that is free of physical and mental distractions.
+• Simplicity – interior design is known for its simple and uncluttered aesthetic.
+This mindset and lifestyle allow the people in the home to lead a stress-free life, free from physical and mental distractions.

-• Nature - Scandinavians appreciate their deep connection with nature, so they will see a wealth of natural materials in their interior designs .
-As a result, the connection to nature remains strong in the interior and promotes a deep feeling of calm and beauty.
+• Nature – Scandinavians value their deep connection to nature, so you'll see an abundance of natural materials in their interior designs .
+This keeps the connection to nature strong even indoors and promotes a profound sense of calm and beauty.

-• Neutral colors - one of the most important features of the Scandinavian interior design is the use of a neutral and bright color palette.
-In the traditional Scandinavian interior design, this was an opportunity to lighten the interiors during the long gray winter days and dark nights.
+• Neutral colors – One of the most significant features of Scandinavian interior design is the use of a neutral and light color palette.
+In traditional Scandinavian interior design, this was a way to brighten up the interiors during the long, gray winter days and dark nights.

 • Neutral light